jspuij/TwokaB/docs/pages/index.md

-Steve Sanderson from Microsoft first escaped the server- / client-side jail and released a [.NET Core sample](https://github.com/SteveSandersonMS/WebWindow) that leverages native webviews on Windows / Linux / macOS to show a window on these respective operating systems.
+Steve Sanderson from Microsoft first escaped the server- / client-side jail and released a [.NET Core sample](https://github.com/SteveSandersonMS/WebWindow) that leverages native WebViews on Windows / Linux / macOS to show a window on these respective operating systems.
 Steve made a
 [blog post](https://blog.stevensanderson.com/2019/11/18/2019-11-18-webwindow-a-cross-platform-webview-for-dotnet-core/)
 describing his efforts; an excellent introduction to what this is.